Usamamalik11/Predicted-Length-of-Stay/README.md

 Patients aged from 40-80 were quite large in number and were the ones who stayed for long as compared to patients of other age groups.

 # Model Development and Evaluation:
 After normalization, I tried different classification approaches.
 The ones which gave the best results(which is still a very low accuracy score) were random classification, xgboost classifier and catboost classifier.
 I also tried the gridsearch cv method but the was unable to achive any significant improvement.
+## RandomForest Classifier:
+It almost gave the accuracy of 42%.
+## XGBoost Classifier:
+It also gave the same accuarcy i.e. 42%.
+The default base estimator was used.
+## Catboost Classifier:
+It also gave 42% accuracy with the default base estimator.

 You are welcome to make any changes to the code and further improve the results.